“Setting our sails through research, collaboration, and innovation”

 - cooperation for on-going research activities and events

-Throughout this three-year EU-funded project, our aim is to induce intensive academic & industrial knowledge-exchange between L-Università ta’ Malta, University of Strathclyde, Università degli studi di Genova, and Naval Architecture Services Ltd. in effort of establishing an information-based framework to aid in developing engineering-related numerical and experimental skills for the maritime industry in Malta.
+Throughout this three-year EU-funded project, our aim is to induce intensive academic & industrial knowledge-exchange between L-Università ta’ Malta, University of Strathclyde, Università degli studi di Genova, and Naval Architectural Services Ltd. in effort of establishing an information-based framework to aid in developing engineering-related numerical and experimental skills for the maritime industry in Malta.

 This project has received funding from the European Union’s Horizon 2020 research and Innovation programme.